-Demand for the USGS 3DEP LiDAR data pre-released to the ASU community has been high.
+Demand for the USGS LiDAR data pre-released to the ASU community has been high.

-Users interested in accessing the LiDAR and LiDAR-derived data products now have a convenient new tool to do so, an interactive web map: USGS 3DEP Metro Phoenix LiDAR Data (2014) Index.
+Users interested in accessing the LiDAR and LiDAR-derived data products now have a convenient new tool to do so, an interactive web app: USGS Metro Phoenix LiDAR Data Index.
 Check it out!

-GIS users can interactively search, navigate around, and zoom in and out of the web map to identify the specific subset of point cloud or DEM data they're interested in.
+GIS users can interactively search, navigate around, and zoom in and out of the app to identify the specific subset of point cloud or DEM data they're interested in.

 Once the particular file corresponding to one's area of interest is identified, that file can be easily extracted from the cloud-based Dropbox instance currently being used to store and disseminate those data.
-Additional details are found in the full text description of the new web map: USGS 3DEP Metro Phoenix LiDAR Data (2014) Index.
+Additional details are found in the full text description of the new web app: USGS Metro Phoenix LiDAR Data Index.

 So, what are you waiting for?
 Get busy mapping, greater Phoenix!